MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by POR FESR Lazio 2014-2020 under project no. A0375-2020-36770, and by PNRR MUR project PE0000013-FAIR.
-We also acknowledge partial support from Project ECS 0000024 Rome Technopole, - CUP C83C22000510001, NRP Mission 4 Component 2 Investment 1.5, Funded by the European Union - NextGenerationEU.
+This work was partially supported by (i) PNRR MUR project PE0000013-FAIR; (ii) Project ECS 0000024 Rome Technopole, - CUP C83C22000510001, NRP Mission 4 Component 2 Investment 1.5, Funded by the European Union - NextGenerationEU; (iii) the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.3 - Call for tender No. 1561 of 11.10.2022 of Ministero dell’Università e della Ricerca (MUR) in NEST SPOKE 8.